Zhangxf-ccnu/EnImpute/README.md

 data("baron")
 baron_imputation_result = EnImpute(baron$count.samp)

 For detialed usages, please refer to "EnImpute-manual.pdf".
-For more examples about real data application, please refer to  the file "real_data_analysis.R" in the subdirectory  "real_data_analysis".
+For more examples about real data applications, please refer to the file "down_sampling_analysis.R", which performs the down-sampling experiments in the papar in the subdirectory "down_sampling_experiments".

 Please do not hesitate to contact Dr. Xiao-Fei Zhang at zhangxf@mail.ccnu.edu.cn to  seek any clarifications regarding any contents or operation of the archive.